-- How to create an Azure File share using CLI
+- How to create an Azure file share using the CLI

-To create an Azure File share, you can use a Storage Account that already exists, or create a new Azure Storage Account.
-To create an Azure File share with PowerShell, you will need the account key and name of your storage account.
-You will need Storage account key if you plan to use Powershell or CLI.
+To create an Azure file share, you can use a Storage Account that already exists, or create a new Azure Storage Account.
+To create an Azure file share with PowerShell, you will need the account key and name of your storage account.
+You will need a Storage account key if you plan to use Powershell or the CLI.

-Go to Storage Account blade on Azure portal:
+Go to the Storage Account blade on the Azure portal:

 Click on add File Share button:

 Upload a file: